2021–22 Rahmatganj MFS season: March

-Yevgeniy Kochnev goals leveled the score 1–1 after 2 minutes Philip Adjah again score and make score 2–1 before go to halftime break.
-In the second half midfielder Enamul Islam Gazi's 73rd minute goal helped them to win the game by 3–1.
+Yevgeniy Kochnev goals leveled the score 1–1.
+After 2 minutes Philip Adjah scored again and made the score 2–1 before go to halftime break.
+In the second half midfielder Enamul Islam Gazi's 73rd-minute goal helped them to win the game by 3–1.

-On 7 March Rahmatganj MFS won against Muktijoddha Sangsad KC by 1–0 goals in the away match.
+On 7 March, Rahmatganj MFS won against Muktijoddha Sangsad KC by 1–0 goals in the away match.

-On 12 March Rahmatganj MFS lost by 1–2 goals against Bangladesh Police FC at home stadium.
+On 12 March, Rahmatganj MFS lost by 1–2 goals against Bangladesh Police FC at home stadium.

-On 16 March Rahmatganj MFS drew by 1–1 goals against Swadhinata KS at home ground.
+On 16 March, Rahmatganj MFS drew by 1–1 goals against Swadhinata KS at home ground.
 In the first half both teams played excellent and competitive football and at the end of the first half scoreline was 0–0.
 In the second half on 56 minutes Ghanaian forward Philip Adjah goal took lead Rahmatganj MFS but the club was not able to defend score for a long Swadhinata KS forward Zilliur Rahman goal on 64 minutes equalized score 1–1 goals.
 Rest of the time were not score any goals and both are share points.

 April

-On 4 April Rahmatganj MFS drew against Sheikh Russel KC by 1–1 goals at in the away game.
-On 4 minutes goal by a goal by Nigerian forward Sunday Chizoba Rahmatganj MFS took early lead but between one minutes goal by Mohammad Jewel Sheikh Russel KC equalized score 1–1 and they have finished first halftime.
+On 4 April, Rahmatganj MFS drew against Sheikh Russel KC by 1–1 goals at the away game.
+At 4 minutes a goal by Nigerian forward Sunday Chizoba Rahmatganj MFS took early lead but between one minutes goal by Mohammad Jewel Sheikh Russel KC equalized score 1–1 and they have finished first halftime.
 In the second 45 minutes both teams play goalless until end the game.

-On 8 April Rahmatganj MFS lost by 1–5 goals against Dhaka Mohammedan at home match.
+On 8 April, Rahmatganj MFS lost by 1–5 goals against Dhaka Mohammedan at home match.

-On 25 April Rahmatganj MFS drew against Chittagong Abahani by 0–0 at home ground.
+On 25 April, Rahmatganj MFS drew against Chittagong Abahani by 0–0 at home ground.

 May

-On 7 May Rahmatganj MFS have lost 1–2 goals against Dhaka Abahani at home game.
+On 7 May, Rahmatganj MFS have lost 1–2 goals against Dhaka Abahani at home.

-On 12 May Rahmatganj MFS have lost by 0–1 goal in the away game against Sheikh Jamal DC.
+On 12 May, Rahmatganj MFS lost 0–1 in the away game against Sheikh Jamal DC.

 June

-On 21 June Rahmatganj MFS have lost against Bashundhara Kings by 0–2 at home ground.
+On 21 June, Rahmatganj MFS lost against Bashundhara Kings by 0–2 at home ground.

-On 27 June Rahmatganj MFS have drew by 1–1 goals versus Uttar Baridhara Club in the away match.
+On 27 June, Rahmatganj MFS drew by 1–1 goals versus Uttar Baridhara Club in the away match.